pmbaumgartner/spacy-project-viz/readme.md

 pip install 'git+https://github.com/pmbaumgartner/spacy-project-viz.git#egg=spacy-project-viz'
 ```

-To use `graphviz`, there is a graphviz extra.
-This is intentional since graphviz will have to be installed on your system outside of pip.
-The `mermaid` commands will work regardless.
-To install:
+To use `graphviz`, you will need to install an extra.
+This is intentional since graphviz will have to be [installed](https://www.graphviz.org/download/) on your system outside of pip.
+The `mermaid` commands work without the `graphviz` extra.
+However, the layout options aren't as good with `mermaid`.

+To install with the `graphviz` extra:

 ```
 pip install 'git+https://github.com/pmbaumgartner/spacy-project-viz.git#egg=spacy-project-viz[graphviz]'